jrussell-ivantage/node-evolver/README.md

 from your app's repo evolver will issue an `npm install` to make sure you have all the node modules you're dependent on.
-Finally the callback is run, if an error was encountered it will be passed here otherwise there are no parameters give to the callback function.
+Finally the callback is run, if an error was encountered it will be passed here otherwise there are no parameters given to the callback function.

+NOTE: The appropriate version control executables must be included in your path.
+If you're trying to update a git repo and typing `git` at the command line does nothing... whelp.

 #### Example
 Express applications can drop in a bootstrap file to make use of evolver: